EoghanONeill/TobitBART/README.md

 The `tbart1np` function runs Type 1 TOBART with a Dirichlet Process mixture distribution for the error (George et al. 2019).

+The `softtbart1` function runs Type 1 TOBART with soft trees and a hyperprior on splitting variables for sparse data generating processes (Linero and Yang 2018).

+The `softtbart1np` function runs Type 1 TOBART with with soft trees, a hyperprior on splitting variables for sparse data generating processes (Linero and Yang 2018), and a Dirichlet Process mixture distribution for the error (George et al. 2019).

 The `tbart2c` function runs Type 2 TOBART with bivariate normal errors in the selection and outcome equations.
+[Not tested yet]

+The `softtbart2` function runs Type 2 TOBART with bivariate normal errors in the selection and outcome equations, soft trees, and a hyperprior on splitting variables for sparse data generating processes (Linero and Yang 2018) .
 [Not tested yet]

 The `tbart2np` function runs nonparametric Type 2 TOBART.
 The errors in the selection and outcome equations are jointly distributed as a Dirichlet Process mixture of bivariate normal distributions.
 [Not tested yet]